sleonny/CreateREADME/Develop/README.md

     ## Description

     I created this project to generate high quality README files for future projects.
-I learned how to use inquirer and node.js to accomplish this.
+Extensive use of inquirer and node.js increased my profeciency in both.

     ## Screenshot

-    ./develop/screenshot/exampleREADME.png
+    ![Screenshot]./develop/screenshot/exampleREADME.png

     ## Installation

-    To install please clone the code from the repository @ github.com/sleonny/CreateREADME
+    To install this project please clone the code from the repository @ github.com/sleonny/CreateREADME.
+Then use npm i inquirer to install the inquirer package.

     ## Usage

-    To quickly and easily generate README markdown files for future projects
+    To quickly and easily generate high quaility README markdown files for future projects.

     ## Credits

-    Inquirer, W3 Schools, ChatGPT, VS Code Editor
+    Inquirer, VS Code

     ## License